-This deification of man has hampered, however, people to understand themselves.
-In particular, the problem has been that this uniqueness of man has not been allowed to question.
-Human uniqueness is a fact, not an issue.
-This is clearly reflected in humanistic studies, where the tacit aim has been to maintain men at the top of nature.
+The deification of man has hampered us to understand ourselves.
+In particular, the problem has been that this uniqueness of man has not been allowed to challenge.
+It is a fact, not a debatable issue.
+Human status is reflected in humanistic studies, where the implicit aim has been to maintain men at the top of nature.
 Some anthropologists argued that the appearance of men was to be expected and that it was even very likely.
-Even though Darwin’s natural selection theory reasonably explained plants and animals’ adaptation, it failed to explain humans’ evolution to intellectual and cultural creatures.
+Even though Darwin’s theory reasonably explained plants and animals’ adaptation, it failed to demonstrate humans’ to intellectual and cultural creatures.
 The evolutionary doctrine has been one of the most important scientific theories influencing the humanistic worldview, though it still fails in dethroning a man.
 The disputes about evolution have generally been concerned with whether only the external conditions and random variation produce a new basis for intelligent human-like creatures.
-The emergence of such conflicts reveals the very issue: man questions the random variation in evolution much rather than his own uniqueness.
+The emergence of such conflicts reveals the issue: man questions the random variation in evolution rather than his uniqueness.
 For this reason, the man himself is a speciality and still a mystery even though the world is no longer to be fully explained only from a human point of view.

 Some problems of interpretation arose after the invention of American biochemists Allan Wilson and Vincent Sarich to measure human separation from great apes using genetic diversity.
 With the help of a molecular clock, humans became a much younger species than previously thought.
 The age of hominids was now about 5 million years instead of the previous 10–30 million years.
 Sarich summed up the central fears and aspirations of human controversy by saying that “we have attained such an intellectual maturity that it is impossible to deny the truth of human evolution openly.
 However, its positive acceptance is all the easier, the longer the time distance separates us from our supposed ancestors”.
 Finding the roots of humanity is motivated by curiosity and the desire to manipulate the past to be more pleasant and less embarrassing.
 Although it is essentially a matter of science, the wider audience is also interested in it.